robotframework/robotframework/INSTALL.rst

 ~~~~~~~~~~~~~~

 Robot Framework has different runner scripts for executing test cases and for
 post-processing outputs based on earlier test results.
+Starting from upcoming
+Robot Framework 3.0, the scripts are always the same regardless of the
+interpreter that was used for installation:

+ - Test execution script ``robot``
+ - Post-processing script ``rebot``

-In addition to that,
+In addition to those, there are also interpreter specific version of the
-these scripts are different depending on the interpreter that is used:
+scripts:

 .. table:: Different runner scripts
    :class: tabular